pasqal-io/pqhack2025/docs/index.md

 - The full event will last from February 8 at 11:00 until February 9 at 16:30.
 There will be an initial session, a hacking period of 24h, an evaluation period, and a closing session.

-- This will be an in-person event, hosted at the Department of Physics of the <a href="https://www.up.pt/fcup/pt/" target="_blank">Faculty of Sciences of the University of Porto</a> (Rua do Campo Alegre 4169-007 Porto).
+- This will be an in-person event, hosted at the Department of Physics and Astronomy of the <a href="https://www.up.pt/fcup/pt/" target="_blank">Faculty of Sciences, University of Porto</a> (Rua do Campo Alegre 4169-007 Porto).

 <div class="google-map">
     <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3004.2089409022246!2d-8.63918422329577!3d41.15179191057472!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0xd24650cf885bb99%3A0x4ec79b6823f7fb47!2sFaculdade%20de%20Ci%C3%AAncias%20da%20Universidade%20do%20Porto!5e0!3m2!1sen!2snl!4v1732283184266!5m2!1sen!2snl" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>